sarfata/sarfata.github.com/posts/growing-ideas.md

 ![C-Light first website](/img/clight-web-v1.png)

-I used the same techniques that I did for [my-website][my own website] and put a [tbideas][webpage] up on which I described the product.
-To do that, I had to give it a name, choose the most important features, get rid of the others and do some copywriting to build the content.
+We used the same techniques that I had used for [my-website][my own website] and put a [tbideas][webpage] up on which we described the product.
+To do that, we had to give it a name, choose the most important features, get rid of the others and do some copywriting to build the content.

-In order to measure interest I added a Pre-Order button and a link to a Mailchimp form to subscribe to a mailing list.
-A few lines of Google Analytics JavaScript would let me know how many people came and where they came from.
+In order to measure interest we added a Pre-Order button and a link to a Mailchimp form to subscribe to a mailing list.
+A few lines of Google Analytics JavaScript would let us know how many people came and where they came from.

 Online marketing
 ----------------

-The final step was to bring visitors to my website.
+The final step was to bring visitors to our website.
 Google AdWords, Twitter and Facebook are all easy solutions when you want to build an audience.
-I used those three medias over the course of a few weeks and then gathered results.
+We used those three medias over the course of a few weeks and then gathered results.

 ### Adwords

 ![Evolution of the number of clicks and the cost per click](/img/adwords-evolution.png)

-I put up a few ad groups with about 50 keywords and set a budget of $10/day.
-My initial cost per click was around $2 but it quickly dropped below $1.
-This brought me a dozen visitors every day with the most successful keywords being things like "dinner light", "clap lamps" or "wifi lamp".
-My most succesful ad is "Romantic dinner light" with a click-through rate of 0.36% which still seems pretty low to me.
+We put up a few ad groups with about 50 keywords and set a budget of $10/day.
+Our initial cost per click was around $2 but it quickly dropped below $1.
+This brought a dozen visitors every day with the most successful keywords being things like "dinner light", "clap lamps" or "wifi lamp".
+Our most succesful ad is "Romantic dinner light" with a click-through rate of 0.36% which still seems pretty low to us. **Edit:** Experienced adwords user, tell us that we should aim for 0.8%.

-Overall, not one of the 145 visitors brought to me through adwords decided to fill-in his email address to receive more information about the product.
-So far the experiment cost me $124.
+Overall, not one of the 145 visitors brought to the site through adwords decided to fill-in his email address to receive more information about the product.
+So far the experiment cost $124.
 Not a big success!

 ### Twitter

 ![C-Light first tweet](/img/clight-tweet-1.png)

-A few days into the adwords campaign, I decided to let my twitter followers know about what I was working on and tweeted
+A few days into the adwords campaign, we decided to let my twitter followers know about what we were working on and I tweeted:

 > This is what I have been working on for a few weeks.
 First prototypes available soon!
 C-Light: http://www.tbideas.com Feedbacks welcomed!

 Compared to adwords, the feedback was amazing.
 In a few hours, I got about a dozen people retweeting, replying or favoriting this tweet.
 According to Google Analytics, Twitter brought 28 visitors on the page.
 Not bad with my 288 followers!
-"This is nice", I thought but my metric was: how many people will actually give their email address?
+"This is nice", we thought but our metric was: how many people will actually give their email address?
 Only one did.

-At this point, I started re-thinking the webpage: it was probably too complicated for people to subscribe.
-I should have measured more precisely the different steps of subscription, but I had one last experiment to run before making changes.
+At this point, we started re-thinking the webpage: it was probably too complicated for people to subscribe.
+We should have measured more precisely the different steps of subscription, but we had one last experiment to run before making changes.

 ### Facebook